David Peachey: South Sydney Rabbitohs

 In late May, 2006, the South Sydney Rabbitohs announced the signing of Peachey to a contract for the remainder of the 2006 season, later extended to 2007.
+In his second match for the club, he led the Rabbitohs, who were winless from the first thirteen rounds of the season, to a historic 34–14 victory over the second-placed Brisbane Broncos, who were missing players to Origin duties.
+It was the club's first win over the Broncos since 1989.

 The first two rounds of the NRL season in 2007, saw a rejuvenated Peachey playing with vigour and a seemingly contagious attitude that rubs off on both his fellow players and the fans.
 His steadying influence and the ability to create something out of nothing, make "the Peach" a handful for any opposition.
 Despite having turned 33 before the season commenced, he has indicated that he is keen to have one more season with Souths.
 With the arrival of Craig Wing at Souths, it was announced on 5 July 2007 that Peachey would retire from the NRL at the end of the season, in order to fit Wing under the salary cap.

-Peachey played his last game in the 2007 NSWRL Premier League grand final for the North Sydney Bears against Parramatta at Telstra Stadium which Norths lost 20-15 in the final seconds of the match courtesy of a Weller Hauraki try.
+Peachey played his last game in the 2007 NSWRL Premier League grand final for the North Sydney Bears against Parramatta at Telstra Stadium which Norths lost 20–15 in the final seconds of the match courtesy of a Weller Hauraki try.